FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 This plot shows that the average rating is between 3.3 to 4.0 from years 1900 to 1980, and from 1980 to 2020 it is about 3.4.
 Also, the number of ratings are less than 100000 between years 1900 to 1980, from 1990 to 2000 it is about 600000, and from 2000 to 2020 decreases from 600000 to zero.

 You can find the MATLAB code for "COMBINE TABLES AND ANALYZE BIG DATA" in [here](recommender-coding/combine-analize-tables).
+**6. Extract small dataset**
+You can find the MATLAB code for "Extract small dataset" in [here](recommender-coding/extract-small).

-**6. COLLABORATIVE FILTERING MOVIE RECOMMENDER SYSTEM WITH 'fmincg' ALGORITHM** The input to get the predicted matrix for my ratings is the Y sparse matrix and a matrix R which contains a zero if there is no rating, or one if there is a value.
+**7. COLLABORATIVE FILTERING MOVIE RECOMMENDER SYSTEM WITH 'fmincg' ALGORITHM** The input to get the predicted matrix for my ratings is the Y sparse matrix and a matrix R which contains a zero if there is no rating, or one if there is a value.
 With the inputs matrix Y and matrix R,  and some variables , process fmincg algorithm and  we get the prediction matrix p, sort it and print my best predicted movies.

 For that, the process is as follows: